-Professor Bejan is ranked since 2001 among the 100 most highly cited authors worldwide in engineering (all fields, all countries), the Institute for Scientific Information.
+Professor Bejan was ranked in 2001 among the 100 most highly cited authors worldwide in engineering (all fields, all countries), the Institute for Scientific Information.
 Professor Bejan has received 18 honorary doctorates from universities in 11 countries.

-Adrian Bejan is the author of 28 books and over 600 peer-referred articles.
-His h-index is 55 on the Web of Science.
+Adrian Bejan is the author of 30 books and over 600 peer-referred articles.
+In February 2017, his h-index is 84 on Google Scholar and 58 on the Web of Science.

 Appointments and Affiliations

 - Professor of Mechanical Engineering and Materials Science

 - Faculty Network Member of The Energy Initiative